Numb-0/nix-0/README.md

 # The  variables.nix File
 This file contains variables that are used to set options in different part of the configuration like hyprland, git
 > [!WARNING]
-> Not all the settings are covered by variables, other options have been manually written in the config.nix file!
+> Not all the settings are covered by variables, some options have been manually written in config.nix!